kbolbotowski/kbolbotowski.github.io/_pages/about.md

 	 \ \right\}
 $$

-The beating heart of our K-R-type equality is the fact that taking a convex envelope preserves semi-concavity of a function.
+The first consequence of our new K-R-type equality is a sharp quantitative equivalence to 2-Wasserstein distance,

 $$
 \frac{1}{4}\, W_2^2(\mu,\nu) \ \leq \ Z_2(\mu,\nu) \ \leq \ \frac{1}{2} \, (\sigma_\mu + \sigma_\nu)\, W_2(\mu,\nu)
 $$

+The beating heart of our K-R-type equality is the fact that taking a convex envelope preserves semi-concavity of a function.

 <figure>
   <img src="/images/research/sig7.png" alt="Optimal transport" style="max-width: 30%; display: block; margin: auto;">